SayagoDev/learning-javascript/README.md

 in a similar way receive **input** data, **transform** data, and then **output** data.

-# JavaScript In The Browser (DOM)
+# How JavaScript Works Behind the Scenes

-**What is the DOM?**
-**DOCUMENT OBJECT MODEL:** Structured representation of HTML documents.
-Allows JavaScript to access HTML elements and styles to manipulate them.